targomo/targomo-java/README.md

 ## Release Notes

 ### 0.13.0
-- Add `statisticsCollectionId` parameter in the TravelOptions
+- Add `statisticsCollectionId` parameter in the StatisticTravelOptions
 - Add `chartInterval` parameter in the StatisticTravelOptions

 ### 0.12.0